-LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.
+Labcorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 No test preparation is needed.
 The test should be performed before antibiotics are prescribed.

-Most sore throats are caused by a virus and will resolve without treatment within a few days, but some people with sore throats have strep throat.
-It is important to diagnose and treat strep infections promptly with antibiotics because they are very contagious and secondary complications can develop, especially in children.
+While most sore throats are caused by a virus and will resolve without treatment within a few days, some people with sore throats have strep throat.
+Strep throat is most common in children and teens ages 5 to 15 years old.
+It is important to diagnose and treat strep infections promptly with antibiotics because they are very contagious and complications can develop.

 During influenza season, the early symptoms of influenza, such as fever, chills, headache, sore throat, and muscle pain, may mimic strep throat.
 To differentiate between strep and influenza, a rapid strep test and a rapid influenza test may be done at the same time.